mnordin/social_media_parser/README.md

 The `url` method will always return a clean url, prepending http schema if needed and validating the top domain, using [public_suffix](https://github.com/weppos/publicsuffix-ruby).

+## Why?

+We use this gem to provide a unified way to **describe a social media object, from any given input**.
+Most notably, if you're working with [Traackr Api](http://api.docs.traackr.com/traackr_1_0), you'll know they don't provide a url to a social media profile, whereas input directly from a user will likely only have a url.

 ## Requirements

 Ruby > 1.9